hmchen47/DataScience/Notes/a18d-KMeans.md

 + K-means clustering
   + measuring similarity using ordinary straight-line distance (Euclidean distance)
-  + creating clusters by placing a number of points, called centroids, inside the feature space
+  + creating clusters by placing a number of points, called __centroids__, inside the feature space
   + each point assigning to the cluster whatever centroid it closest to
   + $k$: the parameter about how many centroids
   + Voronoi tessallation